kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 In this challenge, you will configure an IoT device to act as a smart camera, which will send images to the endpoint for face-detection.
 You will also build out the rest of the pipeline that is necessary to create a dashboard for tracking crowd emotions in real-time.
 This will include using the following AWS services: AWS Lambda, Amazon DynamoDB, Amazon Rekognition, and Amazon CloudWatch.

+If at any point you experience problems, raise your hand to get an instructor or attendant to help you.

 ## Instructions

 ### Initial Information: